-Looking for a beautiful way to start the new decade?
-As part of The Learning Connexion’s Summer Skills, expert designer jeweller Sally Laing will be a running a workshop on the art of jewellery enamelling.
+Looking for a creative start to 2021?
+As part of The Learning Connexion’s Summer Skills, expert designer jeweller Sally Laing is once more running a workshop on the art of jewellery enamelling.

-The four-day workshop is your chance to work with one of the industry’s best practitioners and create your own works of art to treasure for a lifetime.
+The five-day workshop is your chance to work with one of the industry’s best practitioners and create your own works of art to treasure for a lifetime.

 Sally, who is originally from England, has over 30 years’ experience teaching and practising enamelling in New Zealand and Europe.
 She specialises in the art of vitreous enamelling, a process that involves fusing powdered coloured glass on to precious metals.

 “One of the wonderful things about enamelling is that through its intrinsic beauty, a complete beginner or child can get great results,” says Sally.
 “At the same time, someone might spend a lifetime developing ideas expressed through enamel.”

 Sally says during her workshops she guides people to achieve knowledge and confidence through simple test pieces that they can then use to develop their own ideas.